FTSE 250 Index: Description

-The index consists of 11 ICB sectors, four of which have a market cap exceeding £25 billion as at 30 June 2025.
-These are Financials, Industrials, Consumer Discretionary, Real Estate and together account for approximately 84% of the index's market cap.
-At the same date there was one company with a market cap exceeding £4 billion: Burberry equating to approximately 1% of the market cap.
+The index consists of 11 ICB sectors, three of which had a market capitalisation exceeding £25 billion as at 31 March 2026.
+These are Financials, Industrials and Consumer Discretionary, which together account for approximately 74% of the index's market capitalisation.
+On the same date, five companies had a market capitalisation exceeding £3 billion: Balfour Beatty, Aberdeen Group, Investec, Taylor Wimpey and Johnson Matthey, together accounting for approximately 6% of the index's market capitalisation.

-Each calendar quarter, the FTSE 250's constituents are reviewed and some companies will either exit or enter the index, resulting in irregular trading volume and price changes as market participants rebalance their portfolios.
+Each calendar quarter, the FTSE 250's constituents are reviewed and some companies exit or enter the index, resulting in irregular trading volume and price changes as market participants rebalance their portfolios.

 Related indices are the FTSE 100 Index (which lists the largest 100 companies), the FTSE 350 Index (which combines the FTSE 100 and 250), the FTSE SmallCap Index and the FTSE All-Share Index (an aggregation of the FTSE 100 Index, the FTSE 250 Index and the FTSE SmallCap Index).

 Record values

-The index began on 12 October 1992 at the base level of 2,403, and a market capitalisation of £98 billion.
-The highest closing value of 24,250.80 was reached on 1 September 2021.
+The index began on 12 October 1992 at 2,403, with a market capitalisation of £98 billion.
+It closed at 24,250.80 on 1 September 2021, a level it did not surpass until 4 August 2026, when it set a new record high.